-At Shellingford CE (A) Primary School 'VIPERS' (Vocabulary-Inference-Prediction-Evaluation-Retrieval-Summary) are taught progressively across the school to develop comprehension skills through shared book talk and focused reading sessions.

-'Text Drivers' are carefully planned for each class and are documented on a long-term 'Learning Journey'.
+At Shellingford CE (A) Primary School 'VIPERS' (Vocabulary-Inference-Prediction-Evaluation-Retrieval-Summary) are used across KS2 to develop comprehension skills through shared book talk and focused reading sessions.
+'Text Drivers' are carefully planned for each class and are documented on a long-term 'Learning Journey' for KS1 and 2, and on Medium Term Plans for FS as they have a greater number of texts with a shorter focus to match the interests of the children.
 An example is given below: